d4v1d0l4y4nju/d4v1d0l4y4nju/README.md

 - 👀 I’m interested in ... basketball, writing, and gaming.
 - 🌱 I’m currently learning ... html and javascript
 - 💞️ I’m looking to collaborate on ... nothing rn
-- 📫 How to reach me ... email : davidolayanju22@gmail.com

 <!---